 Limited edition cassettes are packaged with custom 8 panel letter pressed J-card on heavy stock.

 2xLP pressed on virgin vinyl, packaged in a wide spine jacket printed on uncoated stock with custom high gloss slipcase and free download card.
-Limited quantities of vinyl pressed on opaque pink vinyl with black streaks.
 Watch the unboxing video here.